hipspay/hips-android-sdk-mpos/README.md

 ----
 In the example below, the SDK is initialised and setup to receive callbacks

 To enable dependency downloads, add the global token to `hipsAuthToken` in `gradle.properties`.
-Please ask your account manager or Hips Support for the hipsAuthToken.

 - Add the token to $HOME/.gradle/gradle.properties or $PROJECT_ROOT/gradle.properties
 ```